thiagola92/escudo/README.md

 ├── Commit()
 │   └── Commit changes to files and journal
 └── Close()
     └── Delete temporary files and journal
+Shield
+└── GetJournal()
+    └── Get journal of the current process
 ```

-> How do I abort changes to file?
+> How do I abort changes to file/journal?

 Changes are only made if you commit.
-If you want to abort, just close the file.
+If you want to abort, just close the file/journal.